1. Self Service and Digitisation of Financial Services

 A leading CRM lets you program marketing messages to go out via email based on contact interactions with your brand.
 In other words, you can tell the CRM to make a list of all the contacts that clicked a particular CTA, and then send them an automated email including content you know they'll be interested in based on that past reaction.
 Are you imagining the possibilities?

-At MO Agency, we use HubSpot CRM and recommend it to most clients (especially in the Financial Services.
+At MO Agency, we use HubSpot CRM and recommend it to most clients (especially in Financial Services.
 It’s reputable, has a free version, and because of its user-friendly integrations, we have a much better idea about what our next course of action should be with particular prospects and clients.
-Essentially, it's user-friendliness equates to all the features actually getting used, which is often not the case with other platforms.
+Essentially, its user-friendliness equates to all the features actually getting used, which is often not the case with other platforms.

 If you'd like more help in the pursuit of a leading digital marketing strategy that takes less of your time and get more results, we highly recommend learning more with our Executive Guide called Best Digital Strategies for Financial Services in 2019 which expands on the above with great examples.